interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/installing.rst

 ::

-  java -jar interactivespaces-controller-installer-x.y.z-standard.jar
+  java -jar interactivespaces-controller-installer-x.y.z.jar

-where *x.y.z* is the version of the Interactive Spaces Controller you are installing.
+where ``x.y.z`` is the version of the Interactive Spaces Controller you are installing.

 If you are auto-configuring the controller, make sure you don't check the manual configuration checkbox.

+If you want your setup to match the pictures we will have in this manual, please name your controller ``controller1``.

 Testing the Controller Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~